Movile Cave: Microbe-invertebrate symbiosis

 Two species of the groundwater amphipod genus Niphargus have been observed in Movile Cave.
 One specimen of the species Niphargus cf. stygius found in Movile Cave was observed in an ectosymbiotic relationship with sulfur-oxidizing Thiothrix bacteria, a genus of bacteria known to thrive in inverse sulfur-oxygen gradients, and have been observed in ectosymbiotic relationships with invertebrates in hydrothermal vent locations.
 Thiothrix was found primarily attached to the hairs and spines on the amphipods' legs and antennae.
 These epibionts were discovered through genetic sequencing to be genetically different from the free-living Thiothrix found in microbial mats within Movile Cave, suggesting the epibionts have adapted to living on Niphargus cf. stygius.
 This association suggests an ecological interaction, where the bacteria may play a role in nutrient acquisition or protection against pathogens in the nutrient-poor, sulfur-rich cave environment.

 Evolutionary significance

 The long-term isolation of Movile Cave has led to unique evolutionary adaptations of its microorganisms and eukaryotic communities.
-That means they have undergone genetic divergence in small isolated populations and established novel symbioses, such as between invertebrates and sulphur-oxidizing bacteria.
+They have undergone genetic divergence in small isolated populations and established novel symbioses, such as those between invertebrates and sulphur-oxidizing bacteria.
 Studying these systems provides insights into the early evolution of eukaryotes with an interest in protists adapted to anoxic conditions.
 In this respect, Movile Cave also provides an excellent terrestrial analogue for deep-sea hydrothermal vents and extraterrestrial ecosystems, favouring the scenario of life existing subsurface beneath moons like Europa or Enceladus.